githubtraining/security/responses/06b_final-issue.md

 Before I say good-bye, here's a recap of all the tasks you've accomplished in your repository:

 - Enable vulnerability detection for private repositories.
-- Detect and fix security vulnerability in repositories when notified by the security vulnerability alert
+- Detect and fix security vulnerabilities in repositories when notified by the security vulnerability alert
 - Keep updated with security best practices by leveraging the use of a `.gitignore` file

 ### What's next?